cbrake/simplepod/README.md

 SimplePod is a Zola site generator theme used for podcasts.
 It has the following
 features:

-- generates tags needed for Apple Itunes
-- has episodes
+- is simple -- focused on generating only a single podcast, not an all-in-one site that includes a blog, etc.
 - generates an iTunes-compatible RSS feed at `/rss.xml`
-- when rendering each episode, there is a web audio player
+- includes a web audio player
 - the 'example/' directory contains an example site that uses this theme
-- uses the pico css framework for styling
+- uses the pico css framework for styling -- no build step or npm packages required.

 ## Configuration